drajer-health/ecr-cda-fhir-anonymizer-lambda/README.md

 2. Click on `Add trigger`

-3. From the `Trigger configuration` drop down select `S3` option
+3. From the `Trigger configuration` drop down select `SQS` option

-4. From the `Bucket` drop down select your bucket that this lambda function will listen.

-5. Add the `Suffix` to add filter to the function.
-For example `RR`
+4. Choose or enter ther ARN of an SQS queue `ecr-cda-fhir-anonymizer-s3-queue` created from above step.

+5. Make changes as required or have the defualts

-6. Select the acknowledgement and click Add.
+6. Click Add.

+### S3 Event Notification

+1. Go to S3 bucket and to Properties Tab

+2. Scroll down to `Event Notification` and Click `Create event Notification`

+3. Enter Name `ecr-cda-fhir-anonymizer-s3-sqs-event`

+4. Enter Prefix as `RR/`

+5. Event Types as `All object create events`

+6. Destination as `SQS queue`

+7. Specify SQS queue as `ecr-cda-fhir-anonymizer-s3-queue`

+8. Click `Save Changes`

-### At this point the Lambda function is created and configured to listen to the S3 Bucket.
+### At this point the Lambda function is created and configured to get messages from SQS whenever RR files are created in S3 Bucket.